Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 About Pivotal Practice

-Pivotal Practice is an AI-powered roleplay experience that helps managers practice the conversations that matter most — giving feedback, coaching performance, and navigating conflict.
-It provides a safe, measurable way to build inclusive leadership skills.
+Pivotal Practice is an AI-powered roleplay experience that helps managers practice research-backed leadership skills proven to impact core business outcomes in the modern, global, diverse workplace.
+It provides people a safe space to practice the conversations that matter most — giving feedback, coaching performance, and navigating conflict.
+It provides an immersive, scalable, and measurable way to build inclusive leadership skills.

 role